DengRiGuang/libs/lib/packages/Light/useLight/index.en-US.md

 ---
 map:
-  path: /components/storage/use-storage
+  path: /components/light/use-light
 ---

-# Storage
+# Light

-This is a Storage.
+This is a Light.

 ## Example